Qin Shi Huang: Third assassination attempt

 In 230 BC, the state of Qin had defeated the state of Han.
-In 218 BC, a former Han aristocrat named Zhang Liang swore revenge on Qin Shi Huang.
+In 218, a former Han aristocrat named Zhang Liang swore revenge on Qin Shi Huang.
 He sold his valuables and hired a strongman assassin, building a heavy metal cone weighing 120 jin (roughly 160 lb or 97 kg).
-The two men hid among the bushes along the emperor's route over a mountain during Qin Shi Huangdi's third imperial tour.
+The two men hid among the bushes along the emperor's route over a mountain during his third imperial tour.
 At a signal, the muscular assassin hurled the cone at the first carriage and shattered it.
 However, the emperor was travelling with two identical carriages to baffle attackers, and he was actually in the second carriage.
 Thus the attempt failed, though both men were able to escape the subsequent manhunt.

 Public works

 Great Wall

 Numerous state walls had been built during the previous four centuries, many of them closing gaps between river defences and impassable cliffs.
 To impose centralized rule and prevent the resurgence of feudal lords, the Emperor ordered the destruction of walls between the former states, which were now internal walls dividing the empire.

-However, to defend against the northern Xiongnu nomadic tribes, who had beaten back repeated campaigns against them, he ordered new walls to connect the fortifications along the empire's northern frontier.
+However, to defend against the northern Xiongnu nomads, who had beaten back repeated campaigns against them, he ordered new walls to connect the fortifications along the empire's northern frontier.
 Hundreds of thousands of workers were mobilized, and an unknown number died, to build this precursor to the current Great Wall of China.
 Transporting building materials was difficult, so builders always tried to use local materials: rock over mountain ranges, rammed earth over the plains.
 "Build and move on" was a guiding principle, implying that the Wall was not a permanently fixed border.
 There are no surviving records specifying the length and course of the Qin walls, which have largely eroded away over the centuries.

 Lingqu Canal

-In 214 BC the Emperor began the project of a major canal allowing water transport between north and south China, originally for military supplies.
-The canal, 34 kilometres in length, links two of China's major waterways, the Xiang River flowing into the Yangtze and the Li Jiang flowing into the Pearl River.
+In 214 BC, the Emperor began the project of a major canal allowing water transport between north and south China, originally for military supplies.
+The canal, 34 kilometres in length, links two of China's major waterways, the Xiang River flowing into the Yangtze and the Lijiang River, flowing into the Pearl River.
 The canal aided Qin's expansion to the south-west.
 It is considered one of the three great feats of ancient Chinese engineering, along with the Great Wall and the Sichuan Dujiangyan Irrigation System.